 Radiation Absorbing Plants Video

-Here is a video talking about other benefits of anti radiation plants:
+Here is a video talking about other benefits of anti-radiation plants:

-If you are interested in other ways to detoxify yourself, check out these great low-emf infrared saunas that will help you sweat without all the extra radiation.
+Apart from plants that absorb radiation, if you are interested in other ways to detoxify yourself, check out these great low-emf infrared saunas that will help you sweat without all the extra radiation.